sahilsrivastava25/Online-Meeting-App/README.md

 # GatherHub

 ## Introduction
-GatherHub is a video chat application designed for seamless online communication, offering features similar to Zoom.
+GatherHub is a video chat application designed for a seamless online communication, offering features similar to Zoom.
 It allows users to connect, collaborate, and communicate in real-time through video calls, chat messages, and more.

 ## Table of Contents
 - [Deployed App](#deployed-app)